 The safe choice

 This is where the mission began: It was May, and it just started to get hot.
 Knowing nothing about what I wanted in a tank, I ordered a four-pack of Hanes from Amazon because I knew the brand and trusted that it wouldn’t be trash.
-I love that they’re tagless and shrink a bit in the wash, because I like my ribbed tees tyte.
+I love that these white tank tops are tagless and shrink a bit in the wash, because I like my ribbed tees tyte.
 They’re a little short for my long-bean torso (I’m 5’10’’), but if you’re a medium-to-short bean, you’ll have no issues.
 The collar is a little thin for my taste, but if you’re into that, rock n’ roll.
 You probably won’t see these tanks on the runway any time soon, but they’re classic, dependable, and won’t break the bank.

 The softest one by far